barrucadu/barrucadu.co.uk/posts/2016-02-02-cabal-info.markdown

 ---
-title: cabal-info: get information from cabal files.
+title: "cabal-info: get information from cabal files."
 description: Have you ever needed to get information from a cabal file in a shell script?
 Now you can! `cabal-info` exposes a simple command-line interface to the cabal file format.